underwatergrasshopper/poe_exp_after_dot/README.md

 Requires the "Path of Exile" window to be in "Windowed Fullscreen" mode.

-This program takes a screenshot of the "Path of Exile" window and scans the part of the screenshot, where the in game exp tooltip is, to fetch current exp value.
+When you left click on in-game exp bar, then this program takes a screenshot of the "Path of Exile" window and scans the part of the screenshot, where the in game exp tooltip is, to fetch current exp value.
 It's considered as a measure.
 Calculates an experience gain between last and current measure.

 This program brings the "Path of Exile" window back to foreground every time any overlay element is clicked.